Political Science Major

 • Courses taken P/N cannot be counted toward the major (this is a Weinberg College rule; for details see Grade Requirements).

 • Receiving a 5 on an AP exam (either American Government or Comparative Politics) can place students out of the equivalent 200-level course, but test credit awarded cannot be substituted for the 12 courses required to complete the major.
 Thus, instead of taking POLI_SCI 220-0 or POLI_SCI 250-0, the student must take an additional 300-level course.
-Students receiving 5’s on the AP exams in both American Government and Comparative Politics can place out of both equivalent 200-level courses and thus need to take two additional 300-level courses.
+Students receiving a 5 on the AP exams in American Government and/or Comparative Politics can place out of both equivalent 200-level courses and thus need to take two additional 300-level courses.
 Students wishing to use their AP credit in this fashion must contact the Director of Undergraduate Studies and place the request.

 • For students completing the MMSS major, MATH 385-0 fulfills the POLI SCI methodology requirement, and MMSS 311-2 double-counts as a 300-level political science course (for triple major limitations see MMSS Adjunct Major).